PacificCommunity/ofp-sam-condor/README.md

 condor
 ======

-The condor package provides tools to interact with Condor from R via SSH connection.
+Interact with Condor from R via SSH connection.
 Files are first uploaded from user machine to submitter machine, and the job is then submitted from the submitter machine to Condor.
 Functions are provided to submit, list, and download Condor jobs from R.

 Condor is an open-source high-throughput computing software framework for distributed parallelization of computationally intensive tasks.